datapartnership/gaza-israel-conflict-impact-analysis/docs/CONTRIBUTING.md

 - **📣 Community Engagement:** Ask questions, help other contributors and engage with the community on our [Discussions](https://github.com/orgs/worldbank/discussions).

-- **📖 Documentation Feedback:** If you find any errors or have suggestions for improving our documentation, you can report the isse on GitHub.
+- **📖 Documentation Feedback:** If you find any errors or have suggestions for improving our documentation, you can report the issue on GitHub.

 - **🏗️ Pull Requests (PR):** If you'd like to contribute code or documentation changes, we encourage you to submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).